 Intended outcome Success criteria 1.
 Social and emotional issues To improve pupils' wellbeing so that the number of students who are unable to participate fully in school due to complex SEMH needs is reduced.
 100% of these cases have been signposted or referred to appropriate external agencies for support.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations • a significant increase in participation in enrichment activities, particularly among disadvantaged pupils 2.
-Attendance Improve and sustain attendance so that the gap between students who are disadvantaged and those who are not reduces year on year By the end of 2022/23 the attendance gap is reduced by between 5 and 6% to return to the figures seen in previous years 2018/19 (2.52%) 2017/18 (2.82%) By the end of 2024/25 the attendance gap is reduced by between disadvantaged students and non-disadvantaged students is reduced to <2% Behaviour Reduce the behaviours caused by students who are unable to access the curriculum due to a variety of factors These students can access the curriculum effectively by September 2023 The percentage of all students who are excluded being below the national average and the figure among disadvantaged students being no more than 5% lower than their peers.
-Reading To improve reading comprehension amongst disadvantaged students improves year on year The number of students who leave KS3 this year with non-functional reading ages is reduced by 10% (excluding those who are new to English).
-By 2024/25 no student leaves Wykham Park Academy with a non-functional age (defined as below 11 years) 5.
-Maths The number of students who leave KS3 and are not fluent in basic numeracy reduces (at present By the end of 2024/25 < 25% of the student body leaving year 9 into year 10 are not fluent in basic numeracy
+Sustained high levels of wellbeing from 2024/25 demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils 2.
+Attendance Improve and sustain attendance so that the gap between students who are disadvantaged and those who are not reduces year on year By the end of 2023/24 the attendance gap is reduced by between 5 and 6% to return nearer to the figures seen in previous years 2018/19 (2.52%) 2017/18 (2.82%) By the end of 2024/25 the attendance gap is reduced by between disadvantaged students and non-disadvantaged students is reduced to <2% 3.
+Behaviour Reduce the behaviours caused by students who are unable to access the curriculum due These students can access the curriculum effectively by September 2024 to a variety of factors The percentage of all students who are excluded being below the national average and the figure among disadvantaged students being no more than 5% lower than their peers.
+4. Reading To improve reading comprehension amongst disadvantaged students improves year on year By the end of 2024/25 no student leaves with a non-functional age (defined as below 11 years old) 5.
+Maths The number of students who leave KS3 and are not fluent in basic numeracy reduces (at present 61% of the 2021 year 7 cohort have a CATs score of under 100 for numeracy) By the end of 2024/25 GCSE attainment in maths will reach or exceed; 75% 4+ 50% 5+

-61% of the 2021 year 7 cohort have a CATs score of under 100 for numeracy) GCSE attainment and Progress in maths by 2022/23 would be: 51% Grade 5+ Average P8 score > 0.2 6.
-Access to technology at Home Students who don't have access currently at home are not able to utilise the packages that we have purchased e.g. Tutor All students have access to appropriate technology at home so that they have the same chances as their non-disadvantaged peers Overall Improve attainment of disadvantaged students (over the next 3 years) By the end of this plan (2024/25 academic year) approx. 75% of the cohort will have been entered for the EBacc.
-EBACC ENTRIES PP Non PP 2022 71.11 70.24 2021 32.5 47.56 2020 39.39 42.11 2019 31.58 34.95 The outcomes for disadvantaged students in 2024/25 should be in line with their non-disadvantaged peers an average Attainment 8 score of X an EBacc average point score of X
+Average P8 Score > 0.2 6.
+Access to technology at Home Students who don't have access currently at home are not able to utilise the packages that we have purchased e.g. Tutor All students have access to appropriate technology at home so that they have the same chances as their non-disadvantaged peers Overall Improve attainment of disadvantaged students (over the next 3 years) The outcomes for disadvantaged students in 2024/25 should be in line with their non-disadvantaged peers.